pavel-odintsov/fastnetmon/README.md

 - Can work on mirror ports
 - Can work on server/soft-router
 - Can detect DoS/DDoS in 1-2 seconds
+- Tested up to 10GE with 5-6 Mpps on Intel i7 2600 with Intel Nic 82599

 What is "flow" in FastNetMon terms?
 It's one or multiple connection udp, tcp, icmp with unique src IP, dst IP, src port, dst port and protocol.